smdocs/my-projects/profiler/jvm-profiler.md

 4) Use JVM’s management interface to actually obtain the profiling data.  java.lang.management.ManagementFactory provides a number of
 MXBeans that expose information about various components of the JVM, including memory usage, the garbage collector, and running threads.

+#### Features

+1) Profiler should profile heap and non-heap memory usage, garbage collection, and the aggregate time spent executing each function.

 #### Questions
 1. What happens to the agent when the main jvm thread exits?

+If the profiler runs as a non deamon thread then when the main thread of the jvm exits, it will still keep the jvm alive.
+This is not the ideal behaviour of a profiler.

 2. How to deal with jvm [safepoints](http://psy-lob-saw.blogspot.com/2014/03/where-is-my-safepoint.html)?

 [Code as creaft](https://codeascraft.com/2015/01/14/introducing-statsd-jvm-profiler-a-jvm-profiler-for-hadoop/)